MSc

 The course begins with an overseas fieldtrip where you will learn to devise your own field-based experiments to investigate environmental change.
 Training will be given in a range of advanced techniques such as the quantification of CO2 emissions from soils and the interpretation of evidence for past climate and environments in the landscape.

-You will undertake six core modules (120 credits) followed by a masters dissertation (60 credits).
+You will undertake six core modules (120 credits) followed by a Masters dissertation (60 credits).
 Core modules are designed to ensure that you receive an appreciation of many aspects of environmental change.
 You will critically assess the evidence for environmental change across ecosystems and different temporal scales, gain experience in field-based data collection, examine the historic, present and future risks posed to human societies, and critically evaluate solutions proposed to address challenges arising from climatic and environmental change.

 How will I be assessed?